-Indians beat Rangers 9-6, keep alive hopes of .500 finish
+Indians beat Rangers 9-6 to clinch second in A.L.
+Central

-ARLINGTON, Texas (AP) — Austin Hedges and Bobby Bradley homered, Jose Ramirez drove in three runs, and rookie Eli Morgan won his third straight start as the Cleveland Indians drubbed the Texas Rangers 9-4 on Friday night.
+ARLINGTON, Texas (AP) — Austin Hedges and Bobby Bradley homered, Jose Ramirez drove in three runs and rookie Eli Morgan won his third straight start as the Cleveland Indians drubbed the Texas Rangers 9-4 on Friday night.

-The Indians, playing the final series with the name they’ve used since 1915, must win their two remaining games to avoid their first losing record since 2012.
+The Indians, playing the final series with the name they’ve used since 1915, clinched second place in the AL Central and must win their two remaining games to avoid their first losing record since 2012.
 The team will be called the Guardians starting next season.

 Morgan (5-7) allowed four runs in 5 2/3 innings on seven hits, including homers by Isiah Kiner-Falefa and Nathaniel Lowe.
 He allowed only one run over 12 innings in his previous two starts, beating the New York Yankees and the Chicago White Sox.